John Griffiths (surgeon): Marriage, family and death

 Griffiths married Elizabeth, the daughter of Sir William Neville Hart M.P. and Elizabeth Aspinwall, on 4 June 1787 and had issue.
-Griffiths died on 17 September 1822 and his wife Elizabeth on 16 April 1824.
-He died in Charmouth, Dorset, where they are both buried in the graveyard of St Andrew's Parish Church.
+He died on 17 September 1822 in Charmouth, Dorset, where he had "retired for the sake of his health".
+His wife died on 16 April 1824, and is buried with her husband in the graveyard of St Andrew's Parish Church.
 He was the elder brother of Lieutenant-General Charles Griffiths.
 His younger brother's wife, Caroline, was the sister of his own wife.
 Griffiths and his wife, Elizabeth, were the parents of George Richard Griffiths and the grandparents of George Neville Griffiths M.L.A (New South Wales).
 The latter was the grandfather of Wiliam Charles Wentworth IV M.P (Australia).